shantguedekelian/Trends-in-Recipes/README.md

 Our observed statistic is really far to the right and with a **p-value of <0.01**, we can conlude that our observed difference in proportions is **statistically significant**.
 Meaning that we **reject** the Null Hypothesis and conclude that there is a really likely **increase** in popularity for the **'high_protein'** tag after 2016.

 # Framing a Prediction Problem
+**Prediction Problem:**
+Can we predict how much protein a recipe contains, based on its other nutritional and descriptive features?

+Specifically, we'll try to predict the **'protein_pdv'** (percent daily value of protein) using features such as:

+>calories, total_fat_pdv, sugar_pdv, carbohydrates_pdv
+>
+>tags like 'meat', 'high-protein', 'vegetarian', etc. extracted from the tags column
+>
+>number of ingredients or steps

+This is a **regression problem**, as we're predicting a continuous numeric value.
+It could be useful for health-conscious users or dietary planning apps that need protein estimates without full nutritional data.

+The metric I will use to evaluate my model will be ___ because __.

 # Baseline Model